ActronikaSAS/libsmp/README.md

 The returned fd on this platform is not a file descriptor at all so it shouldn't be use outside of smp functions.

+## Notes about Arduino

+It is possible to export this library for the Arduino IDE, but the settings will be global for all your Arduino sketches.
+You will set up these settings during the export.
+To perform the export, please run the python script `export-arduino-lib.py` located in the `scripts` subfolder with python 3 (or higher).
+Then you can import the resulting zip file into your Arduino IDE.